On Air Now

-We’ve donned the dinner jacket, poured the martini, and wrapped our ears around the spectacular new trailer to Bond 25.
+We’ve donned the dinner jacket, poured the martini, and wrapped our ears around the spectacular new soundtrack to Bond 25.

 When it comes to Bond themes we’re expecting punchy brass, moody sweeping themes, bruising moments of percussion, and, of course, the E minor Major 9 chord that’s become synonymous with cinema’s best-dressed franchise.

-As with the other Daniel Craig Bond outings, the mood is darker, grittier and full of suspense.
-Romer uses rhythmic augmentation to create the drawn-out iterations of the iconic Bond themes.
+As with the other Daniel Craig Bond outings, the mood of No Time to Die is darker, grittier and full of suspense.
+There’s rhythmic augmentation, used to create the drawn-out iterations of the iconic Bond themes.
 And it creates a heap of tension.
-Agogic and rhythmic accents on the familiar motif pepper the trailer.
+Agogic and rhythmic accents on the familiar motif pepper Zimmer and Marr’s tracks.
 Punchy (just like a good Bond opening sequence).

 There’s a general feel of minimalism here.
-We could be in a Glass opera at times (1'08" etc), but then soaring strings enter and we’re back to Bond.
+We could be in a Glass opera at times, but then soaring strings enter and we’re back to Bond.

-Back in 2015, we did talk to ACTUAL JAMES BOND on the occasion of the 24th Bond installment, Spectre.
+Back in 2015, we spoke to ACTUAL JAMES BOND on the occasion of the 24th Bond instalment, Spectre.
 Daniel Craig told us about how important he feels the music is in the series, especially when it comes to those iconic motifs.